<em>Anthemis</em>: planting and care

 • Hardiness Good to excellent (-15 to -34 °C)

 Anthemis belong to family Asteraceae.
-Genus Anthemis now comprises nearly two hundred species of annuals and perennials native to Mediterranean Basin and Asia Minor, with a range extending as far as southern Scandinavia.
-Dyer’s cota, for example, has naturalized in Great Britain and United States.
-They flower generously in late spring and summer.
-It seems necessary to give some nomenclature details to clarify plants covered in this article: species offered under this genus name are very hardy such as Anthemis tinctoria, also called Chamomile of dyers, resistant to -30 °C and are deciduous or evergreen.
-Species native to Canary Islands and Madeira, not very hardy and sold as undershrub annuals, now belong to genus Argyranthemum even though they continue to be called Anthémis or tree daisy in common parlance.
+Genus Anthemis now comprises nearly two hundred species of annuals and perennials native to Mediterranean Basin and Asia Minor, although range extends as far as southern Scandinavia.
+Dyer’s anthémis, for example, has been naturalized in Great Britain and United States.
+They flower freely in late spring and summer.
+It seems necessary to give some nomenclature details to specify precisely which plants this article covers: Species offered under this genus name are very hardy, such as Anthemis tinctoria, also called dyer’s chamomile, resistant to -30 °C, and are deciduous or evergreen.
+Species native to Canary Islands and Madeira, tender and sold as annual undershrubs, now belong to genus Argyranthemum even though they continue to be called Anthémis or tree daisy in common usage.
 They have also borne names such as Chrysanthemum frutescens and Pyrethrum frutescens.
-True Anthemis are commonly known by names such as “Chamomile of dyers” (A. tinctoria) or “false chamomile”, bearing in mind that true chamomile consumed as herbal tea is now included in genus Chamaemelum.
+True Anthemis are commonly known by names such as “dyer’s chamomile” (A. tinctoria) or “false chamomile”, noting that true chamomile used as herbal tea is now included in genus Chamaemelum.

-Anthemis are spreading perennials with somewhat disorderly ramified stems that, in some species, adopt a compact cushion habit.
-Foliage is evergreen or deciduous.
-Aromatic foliage, with strong odour considered unpleasant in Anthemis cotula, is alternate, single but finely dissected (pinnatisect), sometimes tomentose which gives a silvery colour and better drought resistance.
+Anthemis are perennials with a spreading habit and stems that become somewhat ramified and untidy with age, though some species form a compact cushion habit.
+Growth may be evergreen or deciduous.
+Foliage is aromatic, with a strong smell considered unpleasant in Anthemis cotula; it is alternate, single but finely divided (pinnatisect), sometimes tomentose which gives a silvery hue and improves drought resistance.

 daisy